Travel Austria. Day trip Innsbruck: Hiking to gorgeous lakes in Kühtai

 Nala Individuellhotel, Müllerstraße 15, 6020 Innsbruck, Austria.
 Visit the website for more information.
 Stay from EUR 60 to 220/night plus breakfast EUR 30.
 Fast Wi-Fi is included in the price.
 Nala Individuellhotel is a member of Lifestyle Hotels, a collection of owner-run hotels that offer globetrotting design-lovers non-standardized luxury.

-INterior design and rooms of the Nala Individuellhotel, Müllerstraße 15 in Innsbruck in Austria
+Interior design and rooms of the Nala Individuellhotel, Müllerstraße 15 in Innsbruck in Austria

 Visa requirements for Austria